mattghali/interviewtest/q5/README.md

 TCP window   | 65535
 Length       | 0

+The client acks the data received from the server, but has no additional data to send itself.
+At the application layer the ssh client may be waiting to complete keyboard authentication.

 `10.128.131.133.59096 > 10.122.0.110.22: Flags [P.], seq 1:22, ack 21, win 65535, length 21`